plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Genotype-tab.md

 # Genotype tab

-The Genotype is used to display genotypes for selected features.
+The main purpose of the genotype tab is to display a genotype matrix for a set of accessions and markers.
+To ...
+(Gabriel input)

+The genotype matrix requires two inputs, the features which can be selected using the view

+and the samples which can be selected using a menu within the genotype tab.

 !!!note

-    This tab is only available for datasets that contain genotypes, such as VCF files.
+    The search function on the Genotype tab is only available once a VCF dataset has been loaded.

-The button to the right of the Genotype tab will open a menu with a list of VCF files that can be used to display genotypes for the selected features.
+    VCF Genotype datasets can be added using the search function in the explore tab.
+For more information see [Searching for a dataset](/Basic-Functions/Explore-tab/#searching-for-a-dataset)